pds-it

 Methods

-This course features a mixture of guided exercises, theory and illustrative examples as well as hands-on scenarios that are adapted, extended or created by the participants themselves.
+This course features a mix of guided exercises, theory, and demonstration examples, as well as hands-on scenarios that participants can adapt, expand, or create themselves.
 Each chapter concludes with a mini-exercise.

 Final examination